 Summarize text based on user feedback

-Summarize long texts into shorter summaries
+Summarize long texts into short summaries

 Generate summaries from text

-Generate a short summary from a document
+Generate a summary and audio from a YouTube video

 OpenAI's summarize_from_feedback is a text summarization model designed to generate concise and accurate summaries of input text based on user-provided feedback.
 This model leverages feedback to refine its outputs, ensuring that summaries align closely with user expectations and requirements.
 It is particularly useful for tasks where iterative improvement and precision are essential.